Principal Investigator

 Bio

-Maddie English is a recent graduate of Oregon State University where she majored in environmental science with a concentration in aquatic biology and minored in marine conservation and management.
+Maddie English graduated from Oregon State University where she majored in environmental science with a concentration in aquatic biology and minored in marine conservation and management.
 Maddie has always loved sharks but her passion for them was really ignited when she got the chance to scuba dive for the first time in Belize and came face to face with her first ever shark: a nurse shark.
-Maddie has been interning in the Big Fish Lab since April 2022 and she is currently working on a project involving photo ID and growth rate analysis of white sharks off the California coast.
+Before joining as a masters student, Maddie was an intern in the Big Fish Lab where she worked on a project involving photo ID and growth rate analysis of white sharks off the California coast.

 Fun Fact